Roni2110/MultClientRep/README.md

 You can see more information about the KNN algorithm and about the server-client connection in our previous exercises.

-For executing the code we need to run the following command: make
+For compiling the code we need to run the following command: make

-The server will be activated by: server.out file port
+The server will be activated by: ./server.out port

-The client will be activated by: client.out ip port
+The client will be activated by: ./client.out ip port

 Then, the menu will be printed and the client will get options from the user and work with the CLI to execute them.